Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 7. Girls of Paper and Fire by Natasha Ngan

-A dark ya fantasy featuring magic and a dystopian society.
+This fantasy features magic and a dystopian society.
 And Asian mythology is woven seamlessly throughout.
-It includes a wlw romance.

 The worldbuilding in this book is seriously beautiful.
 Natasha Ngan was inspired by her own experiences growing up in Malaysia - a country with a mix of cultures.
 And Ikhara was heavily inspired by this.
 The worldbuilding is vivid and beautiful.
 It stands apart from other ya fantasy books.